digitalfabrik/integreat-app/docs/02-troubleshooting.md

 2. Add `~/Android/sdk/platform-tools/adb` to your $PATH

 ## 'adb server version (x) doesn't match this client (y)'
 Make sure you only have one version of adb installed.
-Probably your system has one and Android Studio installed a second one.
+Probably your system has adb installed and another version is available in the Android SDK.
 There are 2 ways to fix this:

 1. Link `/usr/bin/adb` to the adb client you installed (usually the one at `~/Android/sdk/platform-tools/adb`)
 2. Add `~/Android/sdk/platform-tools/adb` to your $PATH